NB Power: Electric transmission

 NB Power's transmission grid includes over 6849 km of high voltage transmission lines ranging from 69 kV AC to 345 kV AC.
 The company operates interconnections with Hydro-Québec, Nova Scotia Power, Maritime Electric in Prince Edward Island and the ISO New England network in the United States.
 The network is operated by the Transmission & System Operator division of NB Power.

-The main power grid forms an "O"-shaped loop with 345 kV lines.
-This power line runs through substations at Keswick, Saint-André, Eel River, Belledune, Bathurst, Salisbury, Norton, Coleson Cove, Point Lepreau, and back to Keswick.
+The main power grid forms an O-shaped loop with 345 kV lines.
+This power line runs through substations at Keswick, Saint-André, Eel River, Belledune, Bathurst, Salisbury, Valley Waters, Coleson Cove, Point Lepreau, and back to Keswick.
 There is also a direct connection of a parallel 345 kV line between Coleson Cove and Keswick.

 NB Power supplies electricity to Maritime Electric in Prince Edward Island through a sub-sea interconnection cable on the floor of the Northumberland Strait, and imports/exports from/to Nova Scotia via Canada's first electrical interconnection between two provinces.
 NB Power also has interconnections to Maine.

 Because of the asynchronous nature of Hydro-Québec's electricity transmission system, interconnections between the two neighboring provinces require HVDC converters.
 The first one, the Eel River Converter Station, was installed in 1972 and has a 350 MW transfer capacity.
 It is the first operative HVDC system equipped with thyristors The second converter, the Madawaska substation (435 MW), was built on the Quebec side of the border in 1985 and is operated by Hydro-Québec TransÉnergie.
 The two systems are linked by two 230-kV lines between Matapédia and Eel River, and by two 315-kV lines between the Madawaska and Edmundston substations.
 Some of NB Power loads in these areas can be islanded and supplied as part of the Quebec grid, which increases New Brunswick's import capability to 1,080 MW, whereas export capability to Quebec is limited to 785 MW.